GoodPie/html-typer/README.md

 ## License

-This project is licen.sed under the MIT License.
+This project is licensed under the MIT License.